FAQ

 How long does it last?

-Our program is built to take kids for as long as they want to play, from level 1 to level 15 or so.
-We have kids who have been playing in the same game weekly for over 2 years!
+Most of our campaigns are built to take kids for as long as they want to play.
+We have kids who have been playing in the same game weekly for over 3 years!
 We also have others who have come in, taken a break, and then come back.
 Either way, we recommend you think about this as a regular weekly commitment for as long as your child wants to play.

 Can we sign up for a set number of weeks?